Nequel7/YouTubeAutoposting/README.md

-CLI Autoposting bot for TikTok
+CLI Autoposting bot for YouTube